mike-ward/mike-ward.github.io/_posts/2006-09-25-the-final-frontier-the-limits-of-scientific-inquiry-are-more-visible-than-ever.md

 ---
 layout: post
-title:  The Final Frontier: The Limits of Scientific Inquiry are more Visible than Ever
+title: 'The Final Frontier: The Limits of Scientific Inquiry are more Visible than Ever'
 ---
 Ten years after the publication of _The End of Science_, John Horgan says the limits of scientific inquiry are more visible than ever.